Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 The current challenge is not creation.

-It is:
+In plain terms, it is:

 > **stabilization, documentation, and institutionalization**

-That is the real stewardship task now.
+That means keeping the systems running, documenting them clearly, and giving them a stronger institutional home.

 ## Recommended Institutional Reading